-One day, unannounced, a pastor from one of the new fangled or if you prefer new age churches, came to his office in the high brow section of Ajabu.
+One day, unannounced, a pastor from one of the new-fangled or if you prefer new age churches, came to his office in the highbrow section of Ajabu.
 He offered to pray and fast for Mr. B with his Prayer Warriors and the result will be a big contract award thereafter.
 Mr. B would consequently pay the usual 10% tithe.
 Mr B offered to pay 12%.
 The pastor’s pupils dilated so much that you could see his retina without any external light.
 Mr B had some conditions for the pastor.
 He said, “Reverend, you know that contractors have to pay tithes to the Ministers to get a contract.
 No tithe, no contract.
 I will pay you and your warriors 12% of any contract awarded to me as a result of your prayers.
-However to ensure that the contract is a result of your prayers, you have to tell me the following in advance: 1.
+However, to ensure that the contract is a result of your prayers, you must tell me the following in advance: 1.
 The amount of the contract.
 2. The awarding ministry, and 3.
 The date of the contract award.
 As you are aware, I am a Christian and I also pray.
 If you tell me these 3 things, it will be obvious that your prayers facilitated the contract award.”
-The pastor’s joy turned into gloom, his radiant smiling face turned into the mask-like expression of a corpse.
-He wanted the ground to open up and engulf him.
-He muttered, “Mr. B, I heard what you said and we will get back to you.”
+The pastor’s joy turned into gloom; his radiant smiling face turned into the mask-like expression of a corpse.
+He wanted the ground to open and engulf him.
+He muttered, “Mr. B, I heard what you said, and we will get back to you.”
 That was the last time he ever saw or heard from the thieving, fraudulent, and fake pastor.
-He couldn’t wait for the pastor to leave to call his wife Abigail.
+He could not wait for the pastor to leave to call his wife Abigail.
 They had a good laugh over the incident, which probably had some health benefits.

 The Lesson is: If a pastor or Prayer Warriors requests a tithe or payment respectively before praying to God on your behalf for a favor, you should also demand a guaranteed result or your money back.
 However, if there are no monetary demands, you can tithe the pastor or pay the Prayer Warriors at your discretion.
 We are always working hard and praying for success.
 If some entity also claims to be praying for us, it becomes difficult to decipher the source of the success as the external prayors will claim credit for your hard work, hard work plus prayers, luck or a combination thereof, which may be the source of your accomplishments.
 Buyer beware!